 Global Go To Think Tank Index Reports.
 Comprehensive think tank overview publication from the University of Pennsylvania, up[dated annually.

-While research done at Think Tanks can be significant many are funded by groups with ideological perspectives.
-Consult neutral resources which indicate whether an organization is conservative, progressive, bipartisan, or affiliated with an advocacy group.
+Some Think Tanks are funded by groups with ideological perspectives.
+Check to see whether an organization is conservative, progressive, bipartisan, or affiliated with an advocacy group.

 Evaluating Information Found on the Internet.
 From Johns Hopkins University.

 Evaluating Web Pages - Techniques to Apply and Questions to Ask.
 Exhaustive and informative guide on the subject, from the UC Berkeley Teaching Library.